-4 Incidentally, when we speak of "selection" here we refer, as do Henrich and Boyd, to the probability of being selected as a model, and to nothing else.
+3 Incidentally, when we speak of "selection" here we refer, as do Henrich and Boyd, to the probability of being selected as a model, and to nothing else.
 Selection in this sense is independent of fidelity in copying the model and differs therefore from Darwinian selection, which presupposes a rate of mutation much lower than the selection bias.

+People's smoking pattern is likely to depart from the variant they selected not at random, but, we assume, in the direction of one of two attractors.
+One attractor is abstinence, or zero cigarette, and the other, based on the addictive properties of tobacco, is at 25 cigarettes per day.
 The 0-cigarette attractor has a strong effect on people who choose to imitate non-smokers and who tend to remain non-smokers themselves, and also on people who select as models smokers of one to five cigarettes per day, and who are likely to end up as non-smokers.
-So, the 0-cigarette variant is a very strong but very local attractor.
+So, the 0cigarette variant is a very strong but very local attractor.
 Even so, some people decide to imitate a non-smoker but end-up, through weakness of will, becoming smokers themselves.
-Attraction is a probabilistic.
+Attraction is probabilistic.
 The 25-cigarettes attractor is also quite strong and has much wider effect.
 The people who select as models smokers smoking from 7 to 30 cigarettes per day tend to end up smoking a number of cigarettes between the variant they selected and 25.
 Even so, some people who decide to imitate a light or even a heavy smoker end up non-smokers.
 Again, this is an improbable but not an impossible outcome.
 The attractive force of different smoking patterns is represented in figure 1a as a grey curve.